Aptivi-Archives/KSTemplates/README.md

-# Kernel Simulator templates
+# Nitrocid KS templates

-These templates are used to make Kernel Simulator mods, screensavers, and splashes.
+These templates are used to make Nitrocid KS mods, screensavers, and splashes.

 To install these templates, just download a `.nupkg` file from Releases and execute the following: